UK Parliament to votes in favor of Brexit delay

 Christian Fernando Aguirre

-The UK Parliament voted today to delay the Brexit date which was set to happen at the end of March.
+The UK Parliament voted today to delay the Brexit deadline that was set for the end of March.

 This motion means that Prime Minister Theresa May will have to seek an extension to article 50.